henrikskul/ReactApp_Spotify_Searcher/README.md

 ## Running the examples

-In order to run the app on local machine, use
+In order to run the app on local machine, go to root directory and use

     $ npm run dev